EnglishanEnglishan

 12. Needle Protective Cover: A cap covering the needle when not in use, providing protection and maintaining sterility.

-Functions of Syringe
+Functions of Each Syringe Part in Medical Use

 The primary functions of a syringe are related to its use in medical and healthcare settings.
 Here are the key functions: